colludium/bunnymark-tests/README.md

-# bunnymark for construct 2
+# bunnymark tests

-This is a port of the popular performance test for Construct 2.
-Based on https://github.com/jotson/godot-bunnymark.
+This is a port of the popular bunnymark performance test, originally based on https://github.com/jotson/godot-bunnymark.
+Run the tests with image draw enabled/disabled to focus the test on GPU/CPU respectively.